databio/markmeld/README.md

 ```

 Now just `mm links`, open the file, and you have personalized click links for all your letters.
 Easy peasy!

+## Limitations and TODO

+- [ ] Currently, paths are relative to the working directory.
+Instead, paths should be relative to the directory of the yaml file. (this will only matter when I start trying to build stuff using external `_markmeld.yaml` files in other folders.)
+- [ ] Might need better error handling in case some sections aren't present in the config file.
+All sections are optional.
+This has not been thoroughly tested.
+- [ ] It would be nice if the config files could import one another so I can have nested ones, so I don't have to repeat common data.
+Can I use PEP for that?
+- [x] some kind of list functionality to show available recipes to build? `mm list` ?
+Or just `mm` ? -> `mm -l`
+- [x] I want the config file to be a position argument?
+- [x] the latex template is configurable, but nothing else with pandoc.
+Really, should pandoc just be something you pipe `mm` output to?
+- [x] CLI: `mm meldsource.yaml target`
+- [x] use `_markmeld.yaml` by default, so you configure by putting a `_markmeld.yaml` file in root.
+- [ ] `mm` without a target lists the targets.
+- [x] tab completion would be awesome (but `-l` suffices for the time being)
+- [ ] Right now, if you want to provide markmeld with `md` data, you can either specify them explicitly, in which case you can define an identifier by which you can refer to that file, like `my_identifier: path/some_file.md`, which can then be referenced in a template with `{{ my_identifer.content }}`.
+But if you use `data_md_globs`, then you just give it file globs, and the identifier is the filename.
+I could build an alternative metadata key, like `mm_id: my_identifier`, and if you use the glob approach, it could become available under that label.
+Why might this be useful?
+1) For a mix/match where I want swap out one possible version of `my_identifier` with another, this way I can do that with different file names; 2) if using hedgedoc, I may not control the filename.
+So if it's a remote file...
+I guess I'd just have to make it explicit?